- Academic Office Building 128

-Dr. Josué Reynoso joined MTU in 2019.
-He obtained his doctoral degree from Rensselaer Polytechnic Institute and his dissertation explores how organizations and individuals identify opportunities for the commercialization of advanced technologies.
-He is a member of, and has presented his research at the Academy of Management (AOM), the Strategic Management Society (SMS), and the Product Development Management Association.
-In 2017 he received the award to the best student paper at the PDMA Research Forum in Chicago.
+Josué Reynoso's PhD dissertation explores how organizations and individuals identify opportunities for the commercialization of advanced technologies.
+Dr. Reynoso is a member of, and has presented his research at, the Academy of Management, the Strategic Management Society, and the Product Development Management Association (PDMA).
+In 2017, he received the best student paper at the PDMA Research Forum in Chicago.

-Prior to starting his doctoral studies, he was Assistant Professor and Head of the Computer Aided Engineering Center at the Engineering School of Universidad Panamericana in Guadalajara, Mexico.
-Josue also worked as application and process engineer in the automotive, software, and metal-mechanic industries where he led the largest implementation of PDM software in Latin America; designed and implemented a production line for the assembly of automotive bezels; and developed products for the medical and electronics industries.
-In 2010, he was also the first to obtain the certification as expert in the mechanical design software SolidWorks (CSWE) in Mexico.
+Prior to starting his doctoral studies, Reynoso was assistant professor and head of the Computer-Aided Engineering Center at the Engineering School of Universidad Panamericana in Guadalajara, Mexico.
+He also worked as an application and process engineer in automotive, software, and metal-mechanic industries where he led the largest implementation of PDM software in Latin America; designed and implemented a production line for the assembly of automotive bezels; and developed products for the medical and electronics industries.
+In 2010, he was also the first to obtain the certification as expert in the mechanical design software SolidWorks in Mexico.

-His entrepreneurial experience includes cofounding a product-development company that developed consumer electronics and founding a short-lived company which provided training and consulting services for product development teams.
+Dr. Reynoso's entrepreneurial experience includes cofounding a product-development company that developed consumer electronics and founding a company which provided training and consulting services for product-development teams.